Traditional Spoon Carving Workshop - 1 Day Intensive

 -Practice (8) common hand-grip techniques with knife, and hook knife

--Discuss the Sloyd tradition and history
+-Discuss the Sloyd tradition and history.
+Discuss the Lovespoon and history.

 -Identify wood grain, direction, and understand fiber-to-form